bsommerfeld/pathetic-bukkit/README.md

 Currently Paper and Spigot are explicitly supported, every other server software is a lucky hit.

+*This repository was previously part of the [Pathetic repository](https://github.com/bsommerfeld/pathetic).*

 ## How to use it?
 To integrate pathetic into your bukkit project, follow the following steps:
 <br>